 Yes!
 Our goal isn’t to bring down the Swiss franc; Leu is being launched as a complementary currency.
 There have been plenty of local currencies in the past – and there still are today, including the Brixton Pound in England, Chiemgauer in Germany and Mumbuca in Brazil.

 Once all the attendees at a gathering have started to inform our system how many people are there, it is not possible for others to join the gathering.
 In other words, if you join a gathering late, you will sadly not receive any Leu and will have to wait until next time.
-This rule is intended to prevent anyone from being able to attend two gatherings during the same ceremony and receiving twice as much Leu.
+This rule is intended to prevent anyone from being able to attend two gatherings during the same cycle and receiving twice as much Leu.

 Absolute transparency is essential to us in this initial phase of the Leu project, which is why all account balances and how much money is in circulation are publicly visible – albeit in pseudonymized form.
 Your name and address are not listed anywhere, and the Encointer Association does not know your identity.
 You are free to create a new pseudonym every week to further enhance your data privacy.
 Neither the account balances nor the transaction history will be published in the second phase of the Leu project.

-In order to register for a ceremony, you need a tiny amount of Leu.
+In order to register for a cycle, you need a tiny amount of Leu.
 Someone who already has Leu can either send you some.
 Or you can buy 1 Leu for 1 Swiss Franc at the bar Sphères.

 If you have registered as a bootstrapper, reputable or endorsee and you have not been assigned, this may be because there are not enough locations defined for your community.